List of EastEnders characters introduced in 2016: Dave

 Dave (also briefly called Ethel and Ethel Esquire) is a stray cat taken in by Dot Branning (June Brown), who first appears in October 2016, where he is seen sniffing around the bins in Albert Square.

 After a while, Dot sees the cat when she is putting rubbish into her bin and initially shoos him away.
 However, the cat starts meowing on her window sill.
 He enters Martin Fowler (James Bye) and Stacey Fowler's (Lacey Turner) house where he licks their Christmas turkey, forcing them to throw it out.
 He then returns to Dot's doorstep, following her retirement party, so Dot takes the cat in.
 Thinking the stray cat she has taken in is a female, Dot names the cat Ethel after her friend Ethel Skinner (Gretchen Franklin).
 During a conversation with Patrick Trueman (Rudolph Walker) about her failing eyesight, he points out to Dot that Ethel is a male.
 Dot then decides that Ethel will be called Ethel's Little Willy after her friend's dog, Willy.
 However, she continues to call the cat Ethel and refer to him as female, and wonders if she should name him Ethel Esquire.
 Dot is persuaded by her step-grandchildren, Amy Mitchell (Abbie Knowles) and Ricky Mitchell (Henri Charles), to rename the cat Dave after a pet Roxy Mitchell (Rita Simons) had as a child.
 Dave escapes from Dot's house, but is found and returned by Dot's stepson, Jack Branning (Scott Maslen).
 Dave escapes again and is found by Michelle Fowler (Jenna Russell) in the launderette.
-He escapes again while Dot is in hospital and two of Dot's other step-grandchildren, Sonia Fowler (Natalie Cassidy) and Robbie Jackson (Dean Gaffney, believe Dave is dead after finding a dead cat in the bin.
+He escapes again while Dot is in hospital and two of Dot's other step-grandchildren, Sonia Fowler (Natalie Cassidy) and Robbie Jackson (Dean Gaffney), believe Dave is dead after finding a dead cat in the bin.
 When Sonia and Robbie break the news about Dave, a nurse tells her that Dave is at the hospital.

 When seeing a missing poster for Dave, Joyce Murray (Maggie Steed) reveals to her husband Ted Murray (Christopher Timothy) that she believes Dave is their missing cat, Lucky.

+In May 2017, Laura-Jayne Tyler from Inside Soap praised the cat, writing, "Ethel the cat continues to shine as Walford's most successful new signing.
+He's always on cue, and fully toilet trained.
+And we can't say that of every EastEnders actor we've met over the years."